Keyboard shortcuts

 Custom Types

-Beyond the built-in types listed above, ic-dbms supports user-defined custom data types.
+Beyond the built-in types listed above, wasm-dbms supports user-defined custom data types.
 Custom types let you store enums, structs, and newtypes in your tables by implementing the CustomDataType trait.

 #[table = "tasks"]